AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/delete-user-data.md

 * User profiles

 <!--
-For information about deleting your user account, see Delete an account.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about deleting your user account, see <a href="../../workfront-fusion/workfront-fusion-basics/delete-an-account.md" class="MCXref xref">Delete an account</a>.</p>
 -->

 ## Access requirements